It is also available as a brand-name drug called Soriatane and as a generic drug.

 - Avoid giving blood: Do not donate blood while taking this drug and for at least 3 years after stopping.
 The presence of acitretin in the blood can harm an unborn baby if given to a woman who is pregnant.

-- Depression: This drug may cause depression or aggressive behavior, and combined with the condition may cause self-harming urges.
+- Depression: This drug may cause depression or aggressive behavior, including self-harming urges.
 Call a doctor right away if these urges occur.
-The doctor may recommend a medication change
+The doctor may recommend a medication change.

 Side effects that can occur when taking acitretin include: